shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 First, we start off by declaring the version of the Solidity programming language that we’ll use to code the smart contract, in this case, version 0.6.0.

 Then, we import the OpenZeppelin Solidity library.
-We need to install it in our project before continuing:
+We need to install it in our project before continuing.
+Use the terminal command:

 - `npm i @openzeppelin/contracts@3.4.1`